Cone Beam Model#

 Our implementation uses standard filtering of the sinogram, then uses the adjoint of the forward projector to perform the backprojection.
 This is different from many implementations, in which the backprojection is not exactly the adjoint of the forward projection.
 For a detailed theoretical derivation of this implementation, see the zip file linked at this page: https://mbirjax.readthedocs.io/en/latest/theory.html

-sinogram (jax array) – The input sinogram with shape (num_views, num_rows, num_channels).
+sinogram (numpy or jax array) – The input sinogram with shape (num_views, num_rows, num_channels).

 filter_name (string, optional) – Name of the filter to be used.
 Defaults to “ramp”